Blog>Cost Guides>Home lift installation cost guide

 Home lift quotes

-It is important to get quotes for your home lift installation so you can get the best price for your requirements.
+Getting multiple quotes for your home lift installation is important to get the best price for your requirements.
 That’s because the cost of a home lift installation depends on a number of factors based on your needs.

 We recommend getting quotes from at least three different companies so you can compare quotes and choose the right tradesperson for you.
 We also suggest providing a detailed job description so the quotes are accurate.

-Use our request a quote feature if you don’t have time to find a company on our search.
-You submit the job to us and we’ll send it to lift installers who your neighbours recommend.
-They will then reach out to you with a quote.
+Use our request a quote feature if you don't have time to find a company on our search.
+You submit the job to us and we'll send it to lift installers who people near you recommend.
+The lift experts will then reach out to you with a quote.

 FAQs